afair/email_address/README.md

 the mail server, sends an appropriate HELO, MAIL FROM, and RCPT TO command to determine if the email address is accepted, then disconnects.
 It can be a very slow process, cause problems in reputation from your IP address, and may not accurately report the non-existence of an email address.
+Additionally, if you have too many unknown addresses you are verifying, the remote server could classify it as  "dictionary attack" and block you.
 In other words: do not do this unless you know exactly what you are doing and the ramifications of it.

 Example: